Fabienne Wohlwend: W Series

-She continued to compete in the W Series on its return in 2021 as a Formula One support series.
-In the opening race of the season in Austria, she finished third after starting from 9th position.
+Wohlwend continued to compete in the W Series on its return in 2021 as a Formula One support series.
+In the opening race of the season in Austria, she finished on the podium after starting from ninth position.
 Having struggled to a solitary point in the second event at the Red Bull Ring, she started on the front row in Silverstone and led most of the race before being overtaken by Alice Powell in the closing stages.
 She collided with Ayla Ågren on the opening lap in Budapest, breaking her front wing and becoming the only non-finisher.
-Wohlwend was involved in the six-car qualifying pile-up at Spa-Francorchamps, but fought back to 7th in the race.
-She again crashed in qualifying at Zandvoort, but only recovered to 16th.
-The final event of the season in Austin, her first outside of Europe, netted her a 9th and a DNF, leaving her 6th in the standings.
+Wohlwend was involved in the six-car qualifying pile-up at Spa-Francorchamps, but fought back to seventh in the race.
+She again crashed in qualifying at Zandvoort, but only recovered to sixteenth.
+The final event of the season in Austin, her first outside of Europe, netted her a ninth and a DNF, leaving her sixth in the standings.

 Wohlwend competing in the 2022 W Series Silverstone round.

 Wohlwend returned to the championship in 2022 with the CortDAO commercial entrant.
-At the opening round in Miami she qualified 5th for both races despite crashing late in the session – in the first race she crashed into Abbie Eaton and she finished 11th in the second after a grid penalty for the incident with the Briton.
-After a ninth-place finish in Barcelona she finished 4th at Silverstone after passing Beitske Visser on the penultimate lap.
+At the opening round in Miami, she qualified fifth for both races despite crashing late in the session – in the first race she crashed into Abbie Eaton and she finished eleventh in the second after a grid penalty for the incident with the Briton.
+After a ninth-place finish in Barcelona, she finished fourth at Silverstone after passing Beitske Visser on the penultimate lap.
 She finished seventh at Circuit Paul Ricard after a spirited fight with team-mate Marta García and followed it up with sixth at the Hungaroring.
-The Liechtensteiner finished eighth in her first Asian race at the Marina Bay Street Circuit before the season was cut short due to financial issues; her worst W Series campaign ended with 32 points and 10th in the standings.
+The Liechtensteiner finished eighth in her first Asian race at the Marina Bay Street Circuit before the season was cut short due to financial issues; her worst W Series campaign ended with 32 points and tenth in the standings.